tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 The goblins [[polyphony|polypsionic]] language
 - allows one to share their emotions
 - works to both unify them from moment to moment, focusing them in on their immediate task as well as making them incredibly fickle, changing their motivations on a dime
-- There is a painful histo
+- There is a painful history here, goblins have honor, if difficult to fully grasp, centuries with cruel customs and uses of impulse leave this to be

 #### Distractible Builders
 Highly capable and fast, goblins believe in IMPLEMENTATION